 Top Treatment Options for Varicose Veins

-Depending on the progression of your vein disease, you may be eligible for one or more of the following treatments:
+Depending on your disease progression, you may be eligible for one or more of the following treatments:

-During the procedure, a solution is injected into your affected vein, causing it to shrink and close so that blood flow will be redirected through other, healthier veins.
-Once the vein is closed, it will eventually shrink and disappear from view on the skin’s surface.
-The whole thing takes just 15 minutes, and afterwards, you wear compression stockings for a week.
-But you can get back to normal activities right away, making sure to walk each day after your procedure for at least 30 minutes.
+Ultrasound-guided Sclerotherapy.
+This outpatient procedure is the best way to treat spider leg veins.
+We inject solution into your affected vein.
+Next, it shrinks and closes so blood flows through healthier veins, instead.
+Once the vein closes, it disappear from view over time.
+And the procedure takes just 15 minutes.
+Afterwards, you wear compression stockings for a week.
+But you can get back to normal activities right away, making sure to walk for at least 30 minutes each day.